• Home

 Introduction of GST in India

-After further deliberations between the States and the Central Government, the latter presented a re-drafted bill in the Parliament in 2014.
-Here’s how the Constitution (122nd Amendment) Bill of 2014 was passed in the following years:
+After further deliberations between the States and the Central Government, GST bill was redrafted in the Parliament in 2014.
+This Constitution (122nd Amendment) Bill of 2014 was passed in the following years after going through the following process:

 • The President of India gave assent in September 2016 after the required number of states ratified it